-All 4 Use Cases (Portugal, The Netherlands, Turkey and Sweden) have started their activities and have set-up User Network Groups.
-Stakeholders have been informed about the targets of the AgriNUpes project, via national websites, held group meetings, poster presentations, magazine articles, and international scientific conferences.
-The prototype NPK-sensor have become available, and for Portugal and The Netherlands the prototype was demonstrated in 2019.
+In the Use Case areas Portugal, The Netherlands, Turkey and Sweden, User Network Groups have been set-up.
+Stakeholders have been informed about the targets of the AGRINUPES project, via national websites, group meetings, poster presentations, magazine articles, and international scientific conferences.

+The prototype NPK-sensor have become available in the second year and for Portugal and The Netherlands it was demonstrated in 2019.
 Sweden did plan the presentations in early 2020, but due to the COVID-19 situation this had to be postponed.
+The final prototype NPK-sensor was tested by the end of 2020 but could not be demonstrated in one of the use case areas yet.

-The prototype biosensor came available for application in laboratory situations beginning 2020.
-The consortium did not yet finalise the testing of the biosensor, in order to show results to the UNGs for the second year.
-All remaining work was postponed to the third reporting year.
+The prototype biosensor came available for application in laboratory situations as of beginning 2020.
+This prototype was tested both in Turkey and Sweden, but by the time it could be evaluated for real-world situations, COVID-19 restriction didn't allow for travel anymore.
+Therefore, the prototype biosensor could not be demonstrated to the Use Network Groups yet.
+Instead, real samples taken at the Konya basin were analysed at the EGE lab for evaluation.

+All use cases have postponed the final presentation of the sensors beyond the end of the project, and as soon as the COVID-19 restrictions allow for organizing group meetings in 2021.